Stereographic Markov Chain Monte Carlo: Introduction

 It is, however, far easier to construct general transformations to transform $\Reals^d$ to a {\em pre-}compact space.
-The most celebrated of such transformations is stereographic projection which was known to the ancient Egyptians, see \citep{coxeter1961introduction} for a modern description.
-It maps $\Reals^d\to \mathbb{S}^d\setminus N$, i.e., the $d$-sphere excluding its North Pole.
+The most celebrated of such transformations is \emph{stereographic projection} which was known to the ancient Egyptians, see \citep{coxeter1961introduction} for a modern description.
+It maps $\Reals^d\to \mathbb{S}^d\setminus N$ (where $N$ denotes the {\em North Pole}), i.e., the $d$-sphere excluding its North Pole.
 This paper will explore the use of stereographically projected algorithms.
 One iteration of such an algorithm takes the current state ${\bf x} \in {\Reals}^d$, transforms to $\mathbb{S}^d\setminus N$ through inverse stereographic projection, carrying out an appropriately constructed MCMC step on $\mathbb{S}^d\setminus N$ before returning to $\Reals^d$ by stereographic projection.
-The contributions of our work are as follows. \begin{enumerate} \item We present the Stereographic Projection Sampler (SPS) efficient and practical implementation of the above programme for RWM, including a simple reprojection step to ensure the Markov chain remains on $\mathbb{S}^d\setminus N$.
-We provide a dimension and scale dependant recipe for choosing the radius of $S$.
+The contributions of our work are as follows. \begin{enumerate} \item We present the Stereographic Projection Sampler (SPS), an efficient and practical implementation of the above programme for RWM.
+It employs a simple reprojection step to ensure the Markov chain remains on $\mathbb{S}^d\setminus N$.
+We provide a dimension and scale dependent recipe for choosing the radius of $S$.
 See \cref{subsec_SPS}. \item We prove that for continuous positive densities, $\pi $ on $\Reals^d$ with tails no heavier than those of a $d$-dimensional multivariate student's $t$ distribution with $d$ degrees of freedom, SPS is uniformly ergodic.
 The tail conditions on $\pi$ are in fact necessary for geometric ergodicity.
 See \cref{thm-uniform-ergodic,remark_uniform_ergodic}. \item We give a high-dimensional analysis of SPS for the stylised family of product i.i.d.\ form targets, by maximizing the expected squared jumping distance (ESJD) as well as by showing for a variant of SPS that each component converges (as $d\to \infty $) to a Langevin diffusion.
-This affords a direct and uniformly favourable comparison with the Euclidean RWM algorithm.
-See \cref{section_scaling}. \item We also introduce the Stereographic Bouncy Particle Sampler (SBPS) which replaces the random walk move in SPS with a PDMP algorithm which follows great circle trajectories interspersed with abrupt direction changes.
-See \cref{subsec_SBPS}. \item We prove uniform ergodicity of SBPS under weaker conditions than those for SPS, specifically requiring tails to be lighter than those of a $d$-dimensional multivariate student's $t$ distribution with $d-1/2$ degrees of freedom.
-See \cref{thm_PDMP,coro_PDMP}. \item For isotropic targets (i.e., spherically symmetric targets), we demonstrate that both light- and heavy-tailed, the proposed SPS and SBPS can enjoy the \emph{blessings of dimensionality}.
-For example, the mixing times of SPS and SBPS can actually \emph{decrease} as the dimension increases.
-See \cref{section_isotropic} and \cref{section_simu}. \item We introduce generalizations of stereographic projection which are suitable for elliptical targets.
+This affords a direct and uniformly favorable comparison with the Euclidean RWM algorithm.
+See \cref{section_scaling}. \item We also introduce the Stereographic Bouncy Particle Sampler (SBPS) which replaces the random walk move in SPS with a PDMP algorithm that follows great circle trajectories interspersed with abrupt direction changes.
+See \cref{subsec_SBPS}. \item We prove the uniform ergodicity of SBPS under weaker conditions than those for SPS, specifically requiring tails to be lighter than those of a $d$-dimensional multivariate student's $t$ distribution with $d-1/2$ degrees of freedom.
+See \cref{thm_PDMP,coro_PDMP}. \item For isotropic targets (i.e., spherically symmetric targets), both light- and heavy-tailed, we (informally) demonstrate that the proposed SPS and SBPS can enjoy a \emph{blessings of dimensionality} effect which implies that SPS and SBPS converge arbitrarily faster in higher dimensions than their Euclidean analogues.
+See \cref{section_isotropic} and \cref{section_simu}. \item We introduce generalisations of stereographic projection which are suitable for elliptical targets.
 See \cref{section_ellipse}.
 The framework we established in this paper opens opportunities for developing other mappings from $\Reals^d$ to $\mathbb{S}^d$ for other classes of targets.
 See \cref{section_discuss}. \end{enumerate}